News / Analysis

 PM Shinzo Abe is expected to announce a large stimulus package aimed at wiping out all benefits from last year’s supportive policies.
 Housing starts this morning fell by 12.3%, better than the 15 expected.
 New Zealand’s confidence measures took a plunge in March, and yet the NZD has managed to tag on a third percent over the session.

-Reuters reports that Australia is facing a ratings downgrade as the government increases spending to help support a recession-facing economy.
+Reuters reports that Australia is facing a ratings downgrade as the government increases spending to help The price level that traders believe represents the lowest value an asset can reach.
+At this point, ... a recession-facing economy.
 PM Morrison has pledged $320 bn, most of which will have to be borrowed.

 European data, though dismal yesterday, showed some bright sings – EU service, industrial and economic sentiments surprising greenways and a 2.2K increase in UK mortgage approvals.
 That nation’s consumer credit tally fell to £0.9 bn in February as consumer confidence fell to -9, this morning’s data shows a 1.8% increase in investments for last year’s Q4; and Germany’s harmonized CPI fell to 1.3%.
 Indexes throughout the region were generally up, led by France’s AEX, at 2.38%